ftlabs/ftlabs.github.io/_posts/2019-08-28-antagonising-lucy-kellaway.md

 (Only then could we safely continue to explore the question: Is this good enough and useful enough for our subscribers?)

 As we mobilised to limit the damage, and drop that one article from the experiment (which *should* have been an easy thing to do, you might have thought), an email arrived.
-It provided more context for the explosion behind the scenes (in part, years of frustration with the labor-intensive, error-prone podcast process), but with a new directive: Don't take it down - leave the Amy audio in place.
+It provided more context for the explosion behind the scenes (in part, years of frustration with the labour-intensive, error-prone podcast process), but with a new directive: Don't take it down - leave the Amy audio in place.
 Lucy was now ‘intrigued’.

 > "I would like to make it the subject of next week's column.
 Do you have time for a chat?"

 The very next day, fully prepped, with assorted sales pitches and justifications at the ready, we went downstairs to do chat.

-Lucy Kellaway was ... lovely - interested in, and even supportive of, the Labs experiment.
+Lucy Kellaway was... lovely - interested in, and even supportive of, the Labs experiment.
 But also a journalist.
 The interrogation began.

-(Some dramatic license may have been taken with the following transcription)
+(Some dramatic license may have been taken with the following transcription.)

 ## "What's Experimental Amy all about?"

 Originally, we had a request from our Business Development team to help them gather enough supporting evidence to establish a business case for paying for human narration of FT articles.
-The Labs team built a framework to import narrations from a partner 3rd party audio provider, with a stable of mellifluous voice actors, and expose them via an audio player on the relevant articles on ft.com.
+The Labs team built a framework to import narrations from a partner 3rd party audio provider, with a stable of mellifluous voice actors, and expose them via an audio player on the relevant articles on [ft.com](http://www.ft.com).
 The delays between article publishing and the arrival of a new audio file were of the order of 12 hrs.
 The audio was of high quality, and whereas the experiment involved just 3 articles per day, it would obviously incur a non-trivial cost if rolled out across the entirety of each day’s publications.

 A year or two before that, there had been a brief foray into the use of automated voices in cars, but the voice quality at the time was awful, so that idea was parked.